BitMind-AI/bittensor-mcp/DEVELOPMENT.md

 ### Automated GitHub Actions Workflow

 This project uses GitHub Actions for automated releases.
-The release process is now fully automated with two workflows:
+The release process is now fully automated with a single workflow:

-1. **Version Check Workflow**: Triggered on every push to the main branch
+**Version Check and Release Workflow**: Triggered on every push to the main branch or manually
    - Checks if the version in package.json has changed
-   - If changed, automatically creates and pushes a tag matching the version
+   - If changed (or if manually triggered with force option), it:

-2. **Release Workflow**: Triggered when a tag starting with 'v' is pushed
+     - Creates and pushes a tag matching the version
      - Builds the project and publishes it to npm
      - Creates a GitHub Release with automatically generated release notes

 #### Required GitHub Secrets